 The courses I teach & how I teach them

-Teaching has been a core part of my academic journey since 2017.
-At UNAM in Mexico, I’ve taught university courses in Contract Law and Introduction to Legal Thought, while in Newcastle, I lead seminars on English Contract Law and Global IP Law.
+Teaching has been at the heart of my academic journey since 2017.
+I currently teach Intellectual Property Law at Durham Law School, where I also lead the Introduction to IP Law module for postgraduate students.
+My teaching path began at UNAM in Mexico, where I taught courses on Contract Law and Introduction to Legal Thought.
+During my PhD at Newcastle, I led seminars in English Contract Law and Global IP Law.

 My commitment to accessible education extends to Latin America, where I’ve volunteered to teach online modules on informational privacy for two summer schools organized by CIDE and the University of Salamanca, motivating students from all over the region to explore digital law and the digital economy.